Kandy-IO/kandy-distant-vdi/eLux/README.md

 In this example, VerboseModules will show verbose level 1 webrtc logs and will filter out all other modules.

 ### 4. Logs
-The logs can be found at `/var/log/kandy/`.
+By default, the logs can be found at `/var/log/kandy/`.

+#### 4.1 Log Rotation
+Each time the VDI driver is run, log files with the following format will be created:
+- `distant-<pid>.log` - The vdi driver logs.
+- `browser_console-<pid>.log` - The browser process CEF logs.

+The maximum number of distant log files is 5.
+When the VDI Driver is run and there are 5 or more distant log files, they will be rotated.

 ### 5. Known Issues / Limitations